 The margin required to hold a futures contract is a form of security bond.
 If the market goes against the trader"s position, he may lose some, all or possibly more than the margin he has put up.
 But if the market goes with the trader"s position, he makes a profit and he gets his margin back.

 For example, say you believe gold in undervalued and you think prices will rise.
 You have £3000 to invest - enough to purchase:

 Each Gold futures contract holds 100 ounces of gold, which is effectively what you are speculating with.
 One-hundred ounces multiplied by £300 equals a value of £30,000 per contract.
 You have enough to cover two contracts and therefore speculate with £60,000 of gold.

 Two months later, gold has rocketed 20%.
 Your 10 ounces of gold and your company shares would now be worth £3600 - a £600 profit; 20% of £3000.
 But your futures contracts are now worth a staggering £72,000 - 20% up on £60,000.

-2. Speculating with futures contracts is basically a paper investment.
-You don"t have to literally store 3 tons of gold in your garden shed, 15,000 litres of orange juice in your driveway, or have 500 live hogs running around your back garden!
+Speculating with commodities via futures contracts are paper investments.
+You don"t have to literally store 3 tons of gold in your garden shed or find a warehouse for 15,000 litres of orange juice.

-Page bring information about buying commodities online, latest commodities news, cheapest commodity dealers, compare commodity services. online commodities brokers, trading on london metal exchange, commodities trading online, discount commodities trading, discount commodity brokers, online commodity trading strategies, commodity future brokerages with advice.
-Directory of Forex Brokers
+This page has info about buying commodities online, latest commodities news, cheapest commodity dealers, compare commodity services. online commodities brokers, trading on london metal exchange, commodity futures trading online, discount commodities trading, discount commodity brokers, trading on LIFFE, online commodity trading strategies, commodity future brokerages with advice.